 Radon gas occurs everywhere around the world.
 Escaping from the breakdown of uranium in igneous rock and underground water, radon gas seeps up to the earth's surface.
 The gas is odorless, colorless, and tasteless, so it is difficult to detect.

-Living outside of those areas does not necessarily mean radon levels are low.
 High radon levels have been detected in every country, in just about every location on the planet.
 In light of this, Airthings created radonmap.com to offer everyone the opportunity to get a sense of the radon levels in their area.
 It is free to use, updated daily, and has thousands of radon sensors from around the world.
 You can see yearly, monthly and approximate risk calculations in this easy-to-use, interactive map.
 It is important to remember, however, that as the gas accumulates indoors, it is necessary to ensure that an individual building or home has safe levels.
-The only way to know for sure is through radon testing.
+The only way to know for sure is through long term radon detection.
 Start monitoring radon today.